HOW NEGATIVE PARENTING IMPACTS CHILDREN

 Positive parenting also promotes effective communication, problem-solving, and conflict-resolution skills, emphasising the value of setting clear boundaries and expectations appropriate for a child's age and developmental level.
 They use appropriate consequences for challenging behaviour that teach children rather than punish them.

-Not only is positive parenting effective in raising resilient, happy, thriving children, but it also makes parenting a much more pleasurable experience.
-Once we get this right, our whole family will feel happier and more connected.
-Which would you prefer?
+Not only is positive parenting effective in raising resilient, happy, thriving children, but it also makes parenting a much more enjoyable.

 Ruth